 3. Yosemite Falls

-Standing at 2,424 feet, this is the highest waterfall in North America and sixth largest in the world!
-The best time to view it is in late spring when the melting snow creates the strongest flow.
-You can even day hike to different portions of the falls, including the top!
+Standing at 2,424 feet, this is the highest waterfall in North America and the sixth largest in the world!
+The best time to view it is in late spring, when the melting snow creates the most substantial flow.
+You can even day hike to different portions of the falls, including the top.

 4. Tunnel View